-The Baseline Protocol Standard will be a set of three specifications - CORE, API and CCSM that together, provide the requirements to be satisfied to implement a compliant Baseline Protocol Implementation (BPI).
-The v1.0 draft for each of those documents is available on Github: here.
+The Baseline Protocol Standard will be a set of three specifications - CORE, API and CCSM that together, provide the requirements of a compliant Baseline Protocol Implementation (BPI).

-The CORE specification describes the minimal set of business and technical prerequisites, functional and non-functional requirements, together with a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless public Distributed Ledger Technology (Consensus Controlled State Machine) network.
+The CORE specification describes the minimal set of business and technical prerequisites, with a reference architecture, that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless, public Distributed Ledger Technology (Consensus Controlled State Machine) network.
 An overview of the CORE specification is available here.

 The CCSM specification describes the requirements that a CCSM must satisfy for it to be used in a BPI as Distributed Ledger Technology or Consensus Controlled State Machine (CCSM) is the foundational enabler of a Baseline Protocol Instance with no or limited trust assumptions.
 An overview of the CCSM specification is available here.